tmobile/magentaA11y/_checklist-native/checkbox.md

   - Use `shouldGroupAccessibilityChildren` to indicate whether VoiceOver must group its children views.
 This allows making unique vocalizations or define a particular reading order for a part of the page.
 - **SwiftUI**
   - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.
-  - If the tap gesture is removed to due to grouping logic, restore the tap gesture functionality using bindings to bind the tap gesture of the container with the state of the checkbox.
+  - If the tap gesture is removed due to grouping logic, restore the tap gesture functionality using bindings to bind the tap gesture of the container with the state of the checkbox.

 ### State
 - **UIKit**